 The full-time day program requires study in residence for six semesters over three academic years.

 The part-time program is designed to provide a means to achieve a legal education to those who, for whatever reason, are unable to devote full time to the study of law.
 The part-time program requires study in residence for eight semesters over four academic years, plus summer sessions.
 Part-time day students take their required classes during the day with the full-time students.

-The academic year consists of two semesters of fourteen weeks duration followed by an examination period of approximately two weeks in length.
+The academic year consists of two fourteen-week semesters followed by an examination period of approximately two weeks.
 There is an abbreviated summer session of seven weeks of instruction followed by an examination period.
 The summer session is intended primarily for students in the part-time division, although full-time students may enroll in the summer session courses to lighten their class load during the next academic year.